nmaresrivera11/Moesha-Diary-Pt-2/README.md

 #### Acceptance Criteria

-- Ensure all blog posts have titles and content for each post (non-nil, non-blank values)
-- Ensure all blog post titles are unique
-- - Ensure that blog post titles are at least 4 characters
+- Ensure that blog post titles are at least 4 characters
 - Ensure that blog post content is at least 10 characters
 - Ensure all blog posts have titles and content for each post (non-nil, non-blank values)
 - Ensure all blog post titles are unique